 While most residents are aware that the District lacks voting representation in Congress, many may not be aware that the city is also deprived of full budget autonomy-the ability to have ultimate authority over how to spend the money it collects, although recent actions by DC policymakers and voters have increased our level of autonomy.
-Indeed, every law passed by the DC Council and signed by the Mayor can be modified or even rejected by the Congress, with the DC budget being a special case.
-Until recently, the DC budget could go into effect only after the Congress approved it; in contrast, other legislation passed by the District goes through a 30-day period of congressional review, and then becomes law if Congress fails to act to modify it.
+Indeed, every law passed by the DC Council and signed by the Mayor can be modified or even rejected by Congress, with the DC budget being a special case.
+Until recently, the budget could go into effect only after the Congress approved it; in contrast, other legislation passed by the District goes through a 30-day period of congressional review, and then becomes law if Congress fails to act to modify it.

 In 2012, steps were taken toward DC budget autonomy when the DC Council placed a budget autonomy initiative-the Local Budget Autonomy Act-on the ballot in 2013.
 The initiative deemed the portion of the DC budget funded with local taxes and fees to be approved if Congress takes no action within 30 days, the way other DC laws are treated.
 In April of 2013, 83 percent of DC voters approved of the initiative, but there were a series of disagreements surrounding the legality of the vote.
 In March of 2016, the Superior Court of DC ruled that the vote was legal, officially giving DC control of its locally funded budget after a 30-day Congressional review period.
 Put simply, Congress has 30 days to reject and change the budget, but after that period, DC has the power to begin spending its local funds as outlined in its budget.
-This remains controversial with some leaders in Congress, but there is no doubt that budget autonomy is current law.